The softcore and hardcore movies of Torgny Wickman that have been cut or banned in Australia.

 23:00 – Close up female masturbation.

 53:00 – A naked couple is shown on a bed.
-Mutual masturbation takes place, followed by a brief close up shot of penetration.
+Mutual masturbation takes place, followed by a brief close-up shot of penetration.
+Presumably, this is the scene Jim Vickers-Willis said was censored in the Video Classics tapes.

 74:00 – Dr Sture Cullhed is shown inserting a contraceptive diaphragm and then a coil.